-Boaz does not encourage us to picture Ruth as an employee of God providing needed labor, which he then as employer rewards with a fair wage.
+Boaz does not encourage us to picture Ruth as an employee of God providing needed labor, which he then, as employer, rewards with a fair wage.
 The picture is instead of God as a grand and glorious winged eagle and Ruth as a threatened little eaglet coming to find safety under the shelter of his wings.
 The implication is that God is rewarding Ruth BECAUSE she has sought refuge under his wings.
 But it’s not her “act of taking refuge” that brings or merits the reward.
 The reward is found not in the work of the refugee but in the refuge itself.

 Why did God show mercy to Ruth?
-Because she has sought refuge under cover of his wings, Ruth came to know and trust in the God of the Hebrews so that she counted his protection better than all others.
+Because she sought refuge under cover of his wings, Ruth came to know and trust in the God of the Hebrews so that she counted his protection better than all others.
 Rather than finding her safety in her family or culture, Ruth set her heart on God and in him found her hope and joy.

 Ruth, a hungry and helpless eaglet, took refuge in the shelter of the Almighty Eagle’s wings and there found abundant reward.
-The Almighty Eagle moved toward Naomi, and then to keep enjoying the protection of God’s wings, Ruth moved, too.
-In doing so, she committed herself to care for Naomi with the care she was receiving from her Eagle.
+The Almighty moved toward Naomi, and then to keep enjoying the protection of God’s wings, Ruth moved, too.
+In doing so, she committed herself to care for Naomi with the care she was receiving from her protector.
 Taking refuge under God’s wings and leaving home to care for Naomi, while still under God’s wings, enabled Ruth to forsake human refuge and give herself in love to Naomi.
 Or another way to say it is that Ruth leaving her homeland, her culture, loved ones behind and loving Naomi is the result and evidence of her taking refuge in God.

 No More Empty Bellies